aws-actions/configure-aws-credentials/README.md

     # Check caller identity for prod account
     aws sts get-caller-identity --profile prod

-    # Deploy to dev using Terraform
+    # Deploy to dev using CDK
-    terraform apply -var="profile=dev"
+    cdk deploy --profile dev
 ```

 This example shows how to configure multiple named AWS profiles in a single
 workflow.
 When using the `aws-profile` input, credentials are written to
 `~/.aws/credentials` and `~/.aws/config` files, allowing you to reference
-different profiles using the `--profile` flag with AWS CLI, SDKs, Terraform,
+different profiles using the `--profile` flag with AWS CLI, SDKs, CDK, and
-and other tools.
+other tools.

 Each profile is independent and can authenticate to different AWS accounts or
 use different roles.
 This is particularly useful for multi-account deployments